benjamenlambert/limit_order_book/README.md

 levels on the side of the book where the order is being inserted.
 Subsequent order insertions at that price level are also performed in O(lg n) time _except in the case of insertions at the current top of book, which are performed in O(1) time_.
-Removals and modifications of orders are performed in O(lg n) time _except in the case of removals and modifications at the current top of book, which are performed in O(1) time_ (with the exception of the removal of an order which results in a new top of book price level).
+Removals and modifications of orders are performed in O(lg n) time _except in the case of removals and modifications at the current top of book, which are performed in O(1) time._

 # Functionality